grames02/first_one/README.md

 I also made an error in that I forgot to set one of the routes as the default.
 So when I first published it, there was a 5th page (which displyed little to nothing.)
 I fixed this by going back into my routes, and setting the home page as the default.

 ## Lesson learned:
+The main lesson I learned was that the devil is in the details.
+I know I say that a lot, but I think it's an important lesson to learn over and over again (especially within Computer Science.)
+I also learned that formatting is different between files (especially .jsx).

 ## Delivarable: